-Snake Hollow Photo by Monday Creek Restoration Project
+Snake Hollow, Photo by Monday Creek Restoration Project

-Snake Hollow Photo by Monday Creek Restoration Project
+Snake Hollow, Photo by Monday Creek Restoration Project

 Snake Hollow is located in Section 18 of York Township in Athens County and lies within the 14-digit HUC unit #05030204060030.
 The site encompasses the entire Snake Hollow subwatershed, approximately 500 acres in size.
 Snake Hollow is a tributary to Monday Creek.
+Numerous deep mine discharge sites are located on the hillsides around the headwaters and along the stream.
+The area was stripped at the outcroppings along the ridges where the coal portals from the deep mining had originally been.
 The design was completed by the U.S. Forest Service (Wayne National Forest).
-The source of the problems were The treatment approach for this site was to construct approximately two miles of limestone channels (OLC) and two slag leach beds, close nine subsidence holes and two portals and enhance the existing one acre wetland with limestone rock dams.
+The treatment approach for this site was to construct approximately two miles of limestone channels (OLC) and two slag leach beds, close nine subsidence holes and two portals and enhance the existing one acre wetland with limestone rock dams.
 The goal of the design was to reduce acid and metals concentrations discharging into Monday Creek.
-Figures 3 and 4 (shown on page 3) estimate approximately 522 lbs/day of acid and 65 lbs/day of metals were prevented from entering into Monday Creek as a result of this AMD reclamation project which was the goal of the project.
+Figures 3 and 4 (shown on page 3) estimate approximately 498 lbs/day of acid and 65 lbs/day of metals were prevented from entering into Monday Creek as a result of this AMD reclamation project which was the goal of the project.
 A major consideration encountered during the design was the documented capture of the Indiana Bat.
 During the design process, access road costs doubled.
 Construction was complete Dec.
 31, 2004, by Environmental Quality Management for a cost of \$740,000.
 The funding sources were ODNR-DMRM and USFS for both design and construction.

-Water samples were collected at the project discharge as well as multiple stations pre- and post-construction.
+Water samples were collected at the project discharge as well as multiple stations pre- and postconstruction.
 The graphs below show changes in pH (Figure 1) and acidity (Figure 2) along the mainstem of the receiving stream upstream and downstream of the project discharge as a result of the AMD reclamation project.

 As a result of the Snake Hollow Project, pH and net acidity have improved downstream at site MC00180 approximately 0.25 miles.
-Pre-construction data showed pH in the range of 3.1 - 6.3 at the project discharge and downstream.
-After installation of the Snake Hollow Project, post-construction data shows pH in the range of 3.8 - 6.7 at the discharge and downstream.
-The net acidity concentration decreased 39 percent at the project discharge, which resulted in net alkaline conditions (-23 mg/l) on the mainstem of Monday Creek at the downstream station MC00180.
+Pre-construction data showed pH in the range of 3.1 - 6.4 at the project discharge and downstream.
+After installation of the Snake Hollow Project, post-construction data shows pH in the range of 3.8 - 6.6 at the discharge and downstream.
+The net acidity concentration decreased 39 percent at the project discharge, which resulted in net alkaline conditions (-20 mg/l) on the mainstem of Monday Creek at the downstream station MC00180.

 Using the Mean Annual Load Method (Stoertz, 2004), acid and metal load reduction occurring at this project were plotted and shown in Figure 3 and 4.
-Acidity, iron, aluminum and discharge were measured pre-, and post-construction at the project discharge from 2/26/1998 to 9/11/2001 for pre-construction and from 1/3/2005 to 12/31/2007 for post-construction.
+Acidity, iron, aluminum and discharge were measured pre-, and post-construction at the project discharge from 2/26/1998 to 9/11/2001 for pre-construction and from 1/3/2005 to 12/31/2008 for post-construction.